West Morris Mendham High School: Boys lacrosse

 The varsity boys' lacrosse team was crowned sole state champions in 1994, winning the New Jersey Tournament of Champions against Ridgewood High School.
 The team won the Group II state championship in 2010 with a win against Princeton High School.

 Girls lacrosse

-The girls' lacrosse team won the 2007 Group II state championship with a 17–4 win vs. Hopewell Valley Central High School.
+The girls' lacrosse team won the Group II state championship in 2007 (defeating Hopewell Valley Central High School in the tournament final), 2008 (vs. Hopewell Valley), and won the Group III title in 2010 (vs. Shawnee High School).
+The team won the 2007 Group II state title with a 17–4 win against Hopewell Valley in the championship game.
 The team won the 2008 Group II title, again defeating Hopewell Valley, this time by a score of 8-7 in the championship game.
-In 2010, the team defeated Shawnee High School 12–6 to become the Group III state champions.
+In 2010, the team defeated Shawnee High School by a score of 12–6 in the finals to become the Group III state champions.

 Girls volleyball

 The girls' volleyball team was runner-up in the state in 2007, falling to Fair Lawn High School in the group final.
 In 2013, the team went on to win the Morris County Tournament, and in 2014, the team was the Northwest Jersey Athletic Conference champions.
 The girls then went on to win the state championships in 2019 and 2020.
 The 2019 team won the Group III state title in two seats against Wayne Valley High School.